jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-uefi/configure-bios-vs-uefi.md

     <img src="../secure-boot-configuration.png" width="706"/>

 === "Step2"
-    Choose "Legacy Support Disable, Secure Boot Disable".
+    Make sure "Legacy Support Disable, Secure Boot Disable" is selected.

     <img src="../legacy-disable-secureboot-disable.png" width="706"/>

 ## Save/confirm your changes and exit
-Exit the utility using ++esc++ and save changes.
+Exit the utility using ++esc++ and save changes - if any.

 <img src="../exit-save-changes.png" width="706"/>

 ## Shutdown
-If you could wipe the harddisk, the sytem tries to PXE boot.
-If you could not, it may or may not boot.
+If you could wipe the harddisk, the sytem tries to PXE boot (and it will fail, that's expected).
+If you could not wipe the harddisk, it may or may not boot (depending on whether an OS is present or not).
 Nevermind.
 We will eventually erase possible partitions in the next steps.
 Shutdown the PC by pressing the "power button" long enough.

 <img src="../pxe-boot.png" width="706"/>